Statistical Impossibility and Possibility of Aligning LLMs with Human Preferences: From Condorcet Paradox to Nash Equilibrium: Possibility of Preserving Diverse Preferences

-\paragraph{Scenario 1: BTL Reward Model} We first consider the scenario where human preferences can be modeled by the BTL model.
+We first consider the scenario where human preferences can be modeled by the BTL model.
 In this setting, there are no Condorcet cycles in the human preferences, thus there must exist a Condorcet winning response.
 Indeed, the Condorcet winning response in this case is the response with maximum BTL reward.
-As a result, when fully optimized to the optimal solution, both RLHF and NLHF converge to this response.
+As a result, when fully optimized to the optimal solution, both RLHF and NLHF\footnote{Again, under the regime where the coefficient $\tau$ of the KL term tends to zero.
+In addition, for RLHF, this regime can be broadened to cases where the output of $\pi_{\textnormal{ref}}$ collapses to a single response for any $\tau$ \citep{xiao2024algorithmic}.} converge to this response.
 Below, we formally state this result.

+\begin{restatable}{theorem}{BTLNLHF} Under Assumption~\ref{ass:strict_preference}, suppose there are \( n \) responses, and human preferences over these responses are modeled by the BTL model.
+In this case, a Condorcet winning response exists.
+Consequently, the Nash equilibrium of NLHF and the optimal solution of RLHF both correspond to this Condorcet winning response. \end{restatable}